 The choice between using Fibre Channel (FC) or other protocols is dictated by several factors, one of them being whether a dedicated SAN is required and/or desirable.
 Ethernet SANs are implemented in the context of a converged network or at the minimum sharing of switch ports for multiple use cases.
 Although, we see a rampant use of dedicated iSCSI fabrics also.
 FC networks are always utilized as dedicated SANs.
 For some use cases a dedicated SAN is not an option.
 In others, the mission critical nature of the application alone justifies a dedicated SAN.

 The protocol and fabric selection criteria include:

-- How critical is application reliability and uptime?
+- How critical is application reliability

 - How many application instances need to access the shared storage simultaneously?

 - What are the storage performance needs of each application instance?

 - Will jitter affect the performance of the application?

 Other important criteria include packet delivery reliability, cost and adoption.

 While comparing the various protocols in an absolute sense is highly dependent on the properties of the network components, some general statements can be made.
 Since FC networks are dedicated SANs, FC is generally better in reliability, performance and latency.
 Below is a brief overview of the principal, existent SAN technologies.

 As a dedicated storage network, FC SANs provide significantly better performance and reliability in most “real world” use cases than Ethernet-based alternatives.
 FC SANs are highly scalable and are immune to network congestion, enabling FC SANs to be built with thousands of nodes without impacting throughput, latency or jitter.
 These factors simplify both the performance optimization and the addition of storage to FC SANs, tasks that are significantly more difficult to accomplish on converged Ethernet networks due to the need to constantly retune the network as workloads change and/or storage is added.